Sophie, Hereditary Princess of Liechtenstein

-Sophie, Hereditary Princess of Liechtenstein, Countess of Rietberg (Sophie Elisabeth Marie Gabrielle; 28 October 1967) was born a member of the House of Wittelsbach, with the courtesy title of Duchess in Bavaria, and second in line for the Jacobite succession.
-She is married to Alois, Hereditary Prince and Regent of Liechtenstein.
+Sophie, Hereditary Princess of Liechtenstein (born Sophie Elisabeth Marie Gabrielle Herzogin in Bayern; 28 October 1967) is married to Alois, Hereditary Prince and Regent of Liechtenstein.
+She was born a member of the House of Wittelsbach, with the courtesy title of Duchess in Bavaria, and second in line for the Jacobite succession.

 Early life and education

-Sophie was Duchess Sophie in Bavaria born in Munich, the eldest of the five daughters of Prince Max, Duke in Bavaria, and Princess Elisabeth, Duchess in Bavaria (née Countess Douglas), as well as a patrilineal great-great-granddaughter of the last King of Bavaria, Ludwig III.
+Duchess Sophie in Bavaria born in Munich, the eldest of the five daughters of Prince Max, Duke in Bavaria, and Princess Elisabeth, Duchess in Bavaria (née Countess Douglas), as well as a patrilineal great-great-granddaughter of the last King of Bavaria, Ludwig III.
 She was born in Munich on 28 October 1967 and baptised as Sophie Elizabeth Marie Gabrielle in the chapel of her family's Kreuth home on 18 November.
 Her godparents were her maternal aunt the Duchess of Marlborough and Princess Anna Gabriele of Wrede.

 Sophie spent her childhood together with her parents and sisters in Wildbad Kreuth.
 From 1978 to 1980, Sophie attended the Girls' Home Primary School of the English Lady in Heiligenstadt.
 She then moved to the Girls' Secondary Boarding School Hohenburg in Lenggries.
 Sophie then studied history and English language and literature at the Catholic University of Eichstätt-Ingolstadt.
 She also attended Inchbald School of Design in London.